LucasBatten/APCSA-1/README.md

 ### Step 4 - Identify Constants

-Already, we have added a (magic number)[https://en.wikipedia.org/wiki/Magic_number_(programming)].
+Already, we have added a [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)).
 Remove that now by pulling out the 6 into a constant.

 ```java
 public class ProjectOne {